MTV (Germany): 2002–2010

-2011-2021
+2011–2021

 From 1 January 2011, MTV Germany was only available on major German pay TV platforms including Sky, Unitymedia, Telekom, and Kabel BW.
 With the move from a free-to-air to a subscription based service, MTV Germany no longer hosted advertising on its subscription service channel.
-MTV Germany continued to commission new music programming which included MTV Brand New, MTV Top 11, 3 From 1, The Breakfast Club, Fantastic Music Videos, MTV's Chart Shows (titles to be confirmed), and M is for Music.
-Localised programming will continue with MTV Home, a German language music and entertainment show.
-Similar to MTV channels worldwide, MTV Germany aired reality shows including the American version of Skins and new seasons of Jersey Shore, Punk'd with Justin Bieber, When I Was 17, and the Lauren Conrad Fashion Show.
+MTV Germany continued to commission new music programming which included MTV Brand New, MTV Top 11, 3 From 1, The Breakfast Club, Fantastic Music Videos, and M is for Music.
+Localized programming continued with MTV Home, a German language music and entertainment show.
+Similar to MTV channels worldwide, MTV Germany aired reality shows including the American version of Skins and new seasons of Jersey Shore, Punk'd, When I Was 17, and the Lauren Conrad Fashion Show.

 MTV Germany's sister channel VIVA became the main music station for MTV Networks Germany and continued to be available free-to-air across Germany, Austria and Europe.
 MTV Networks Germany also launched a new music channel called MTV Brand: New which focused on the new music releases from German-speaking and international artists.

 On 16 May 2011 MTV Networks in Germany launched high-definition versions of MTV, VIVA and Nickelodeon.
 MTV HD, VIVA HD and Nickelodeon/Comedy Central HD are a simulcast of the original MTV channels already available in Germany.

-On 1 July 2011 MTV Networks Germany rebranded its MTV channel to embrace the new global on-air identity, sharing the same MTV logo from the US.
+MTV rebranded on 1 July 2011 to embrace the new global on-air identity, sharing the same new MTV logo from the US.

-In 2013 MTV rebranded to new global on-air identity, sharing the same graphics as MTV's global channels.

-In 2014 in September started in HD + deutschland as free to view HD channel.

-In 2015 MTV rebranded again to new global on-air identity, sharing the same on-air identity as MTV's global channels.